dltHub

 • Let analysts explore data as part of curation, instead of asking data engineers to do it.

-This looks good enough for solving the talent shortage.
-Not only that, but doing things this way lets your team focus on what they do best.
+This looks good enough to solve the talent shortage.
+Not only that but doing things this way lets your team focus on what they do best.

 A recipe to do it